Khyber-Pakhtunkhwa-

 The Function of Devolution

 Pakistan working to give the provinces additional authority in recent years, especially after the 18th Amendment to the Constitution passed.
-Regarding the aspirations for increased provincial autonomy that were at the core of the first conflict, this has been viewed as a positive move.
+Regarding the aspirations for increased provincial autonomy the core of the first conflict, this has been viewed as a positive move.
 But there are still issues, especially with implementation and making sure .

 Federal-Provincial Relations’ Future